-Colorado is unique in the United States in having an accessible public official assigned by law to protect borrower's rights during the foreclosure process.
+Colorado is unique in the United States in having an accessible public official assigned by law to protect borrower's rights during the foreclosure process - lenders are able to hire attorneys to assure that their right to foreclose is respected.
 In other states, a borrower would either need to work through the courts at great expense, or try to work with a Private Trustee hired by the bank.
 Since I am a public official, the banks cannot replace me with someone who would be less zealous at making them follow the law.
 Anyone can walk into my office without an appointment, call me directly, or send me email and get good honest information about their situation and their rights - all free of cost.